qwertykeith/ArduinoLibrary/readme.md

 Connects to an adruino and sends messages.
 You must define a device, its pin configurations and the actuators attached to the pins.

-Since this is mainly to be used to control percussion, there are some players included to help to send messages which will switch a pin off after a delay.
+Since this is mainly to be used to control percussion, there are some players included to help to send messages which will take care of switching a pin off for you after a particular amount of milliseconds.

 Probably stepping through the test project is the best way to understand how to use the library.

 ### ArduinoLibrary.SketchUploader

-Used to compile and upload sketch style code to the arduino
+Compiles and upload sketch style code to the arduino via code, so that you can automate uploading of generated arduino sketches.

 This has a dependancy on having the arduino v1.01 software installed http://arduino.googlecode.com/files/arduino-1.0.1-windows.zip